HaySsor/HaySsor/README.md

 ## I did today

-creating a Music App with Pina State and Talwind CSS [Music App with Vue](https://github.com/HaySsor/MusicAppVue)
+Start creating a Music App with Pina State and Talwind CSS [Music App with Vue](https://github.com/HaySsor/MusicAppVue) Every changes will be discripe here and in commit in project
 ##

 ## Info